Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Discussion and Conclusions

 Although our work has been focused on the 2H-NbSe$_2$ bilayer, we do not expect that the qualitative conclusions summarized above will change for the bulk, which is composed of stacked bilayers.
 While an increased number of degrees of freedom may allow for the construction of more complex blends and displacements, their effect on the physical properties of the system will not be as marked as the one associated to the bilayer formation.
 After many investigations on TMDs of the 1T-type, our results demonstrate that the inter-layer stacking plays a role in the 2H-type as well.
 Albeit no dramatic effects such as metal-to-insulator transitions are observed, we do expect fingerprints of the stacking to emerge with the constantly improving opportunities offered by modern facilities for microscopy and spectroscopy.

 Concerning possible applications or interesting points of analysis for future work, the lower symmetry observed in the most stable CDW structures can be interesting for magnetism, as shown in many reports so far~\cite{flicker-PRB.92.201103,myself-NPGAM2020,myself-PRB.98.195419,wickramaratne-PRX.10.041003,wickramaratne-PRB.104.L060501}.
 The sensitivity of bilayers suggests that vibrational modes could be used in combination with other external stimuli to tune collective electronic states.
 In this regard, it has been pointed out that external pressure can tune the types and functionalities of CDWs.
-Furthermore, we also note that instead of in-plane displacements, addressed in this work, bilayers can feature other geometrical configurations, such as layers twisting with suitable angles.
+Furthermore, we also note that instead of in-plane displacements, addressed in this work, bilayers can feature other geometrical configurations, such as layers twisting with suitable angles~\cite{Goodwin_2022,PhysRevB.108.224111,lastreff}.
 Naturally, the interaction between layers will play a similar role in the combination of lattice distortions and charge modulations to promote or hinder collective excitations such as superconductivity.\\

 Regarding electronic structure calculations, future theoretical work may be focused on understanding the connection between Raman modes and inter-layer stacking, in relation to both blend and displacement.
 Previous studies have suggested that the vertical alignment of CDWs does not cause a discontinuity in the frequency of the shear mode, see e.g. Figure~4(b) in ref.~\cite{he_r-2DMat2016}.
 Although the authors interpreted this feature as a hint of a vertical alignment of the CDWs, likely induced by defects, this does not seem possible for a 2H type, due to the particular layer stacking illustrated in Figure~\ref{fig:blend-displcm_summary}(a).
 Interpreting Raman data will require understanding the variations of phonon spectra across the various CDW structures.
 Although this task involves several methodological difficulties, it could help identify what are the key signatures of of CDW stacking, possibly even separating blend and displacements.
+In addition, such calculations would make it possible to evaluate the corrections associated to the vibrational entropy and to understand their role in the energy hierarchy of the inter-layer stacking.